 When the team functions well, you can expect good results in the other categories.
 Our discussion will consider team health checks, collaboration and siloing, automated testing, bugs, and production metrics.

 Teams often have a continuous improvement cadence, such as a biweekly retrospective.
 The retrospectives might start repeating themselves, and I've found that it's good to occasionally prompt teams to evaluate themselves more holistically.
-Spotify has published some of their own team health check PDFs and New Relic published their team-health assessment, but you're free to create your own based on your unique business and culture.

 The team's bug backlog is manageable